 There are key security posture checks organizations should perform before granting access to determine whether devices are trustworthy:

 - Are the operating system (OS) version and the patch level up to date?

 - Is the enterprise antivirus (AV) agent installed and running?

 - Does the device have a password set?

 - Is the mobile device rooted or jailbroken?

-In this guide, you’ll learn about the challenges of establishing trust in the devices that are accessing corporate data and applications; considerations that need to be made to ensure only devices deemed trustworthy have access; and how Duo helps you improve device visibility, assess device security posture and enable continuous risk assessment.
+In this guide, you’ll learn about the challenges of establishing trust in the devices, both managed and unmanaged, that are accessing corporate data and applications.
+You'll know the considerations that must be made to ensure only devices deemed trustworthy have access, and how Duo helps you improve device visibility, assess device security posture and enable continuous trusted access.